Pueblo Grande Project

 Dominican Republic: Immediately adjacent to Barrick’s Pueblo Viejo Au-Ag-Cu Mine in Sanchez Ramirez Province, approximately 50km north of the Capital city of Santo Domingo

 Highly prospective and strategically located gold and copper exploration prospects with extensive prior work in active and mining-friendly region of Dominican Republic.
-Near term exploration emphasis on lithocap alteration hosted ('blind') high sulphidation epithermal gold-silver targets west of Pueblo Viejo mine workings, associated with geophysical magnetic high signatures.
+Near term exploration emphasis on lithocap alteration hosted ('blind') high sulphidation epithermal gold-silver targets west of Pueblo Viejo mine workings.

 Latest News from Pueblo Grande

 In June 2019 the Company announced results and interpretation of a geophysical magnetic 3D inversion study conducted on the advanced argillic altered Loma Cuaba Lithocap Zone of the Company’s 100% owned Pueblo Grande Project in the Dominican Republic.
 See the accompanying two magnetic inversion anomaly maps for